 The old Delabole slate floors, leather sofas and oak furniture exude character throughout.

-The two bedrooms, one a king-size four poster the other a roomy twin, are on the first floor and have plump duvets, fluffy pillows and designer bedding, complimenting the beautiful furnishings.
+The two bedrooms, one a king-size the other a roomy twin, are on the first floor and have plump duvets, fluffy pillows and designer bedding, complimenting the beautiful furnishings.

-Outside the glorious level south facing gardens and lawned grounds of almost two acres benefit from those memorable countryside views across tors and moors, all just waiting to be explored and which offer many walking, cycling and horse riding options.
+Outside the glorious level south facing gardens and lawns benefit from those memorable countryside views across tors and moors, all just waiting to be explored and which offer many walking, cycling and horse riding options.

 With so many options to choose from you are spoilt for choice for days out, but whatever you choose, you can feel secure in the knowledge that, at the end of the day, you will return to the peace and tranquillity of this lovely cottage.

-Two bedrooms: 1 x king-size four poster double, 1 x twin.
+Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Kitchen, dining room, sitting room.
 Utility room.